AhmetZamanis/KaggleStoreSales/ReportPart1.md

 the predictions are similar to the actual values.

 - However, the FFT and ETS models generally overestimated the trend of 2017 sales.

-This is likely because their methods for modeling the trend is not fully suitable for our data.
+  - This is likely because their methods for modeling the trend is not fully suitable for the trend in our data.

-- The naive seasonal model performed close to FFT and ETS by coincidence, because the 7 days of sales it repeated were close to the trend of 2017.
+- The naive seasonal model performed close to FFT and ETS by coincidence, because the 7 days of sales it repeated were not far from the trend of 2017.

 - The naive, FFT and ETS models also couldn’t account for the sharp drop in sales in January 1st, as they don’t take in covariates.